XDagger/XDAG-Hub/README.md

 # XDag Hub

 ### XDag Hub Chrome Extension
-XDag Hub is a browser extension for XDAG blockchain, aimed at providing some APIs for ecosystem application development.
+A browser extension for XDAG blockchain, aimed at providing some APIs for ecosystem application development.
 It also aims to collect and categorize ecosystem applications related to XDAG, and promote them to XDAG enthusiasts through the community.
 In short, this is the Hub of XDAG's ecosystem applications.

 ### XDag Portal
-XDag Portal is a developing web app,  will try to be a portal of XDAG ecosystem.
+A developing web app,  will try to be a portal of XDAG ecosystem.

 **Requirements**: Node 18.15.0 or later.
 ```
-pnpm upgrade
+npm install
-pnpm portal install
+npm run portal-build
-pnpm run portal dev
+npm run portal-start
 ```

 ## Set Up and build